Raylin009/hello_again/README.md

 I'm going to take all the webpack-dev-server stuff out for now and move on.
 I'll build up express server when I cross that bridge.
 I'm going to use vscode live server for now

+12.02.2020
+let's make a todo

+notes:JAVASCRIPT EVENT: E.CURRENTTARGET VS. E.TARGET (http://www.qc4blog.com/?p=650)

+right now when you type and press add it would add input string to the end of the last one. right now everything is stored in state.

+there are many possibiltiy for next step.
+1. store to database
+2. introduce remove, edit, and change status feature
+3. change function to custom hooks (refactoring)
+4. ask Cindy for ideas to refactor it